Twice a Month Workshops – Trigger Point Myofascial Release™

 💥 Trigger point myofascial release™ – finding a pain sensation on a specific area and then apply gentle pressure on the pain spot without activating pain.
 This can be tricky and requires listening to the body’s needs and breathing consciously to notice the sensation is now able to apply more pressure.
 This can take up to 1-5 minutes.

 After a successful release, a stretch must happen directly after specific to the tissue that was just treated.
 The stretching component may require some movement of the tissue to help strengthen before you stretch for a length of 1 to 5 minutes.

 Getting comfortable in your seat becomes easier with conscious breath.
 It really doesn’t matter how long you can sit, would it be for 1 to 60 minutes.
 This process is here to slow your thoughts down long enough to increase your awareness.
 In time, it will include no fidgeting.

 As you breathe in and out through your nose, slowly, for at least 4 – 6 seconds each way the body relaxes and calms the mind to a point of becoming more receptive.
 Yes, this can be termed meditation.
 Simple, right?

 Now that you’re ready, allow your body and mind to share with you, in a non-judgmental way, (hence no thoughts).
-There are a number of different ways to meditate (I hear there are over 200), and the goal is not to get hung up the fact that you are actually meditating.
+There are several different ways to meditate (I hear there are over 200), and the goal is not to get hung up on the fact that you are actually meditating.
 All you are doing is slowing your breath and perhaps experiencing some greater awareness.

 Now let’s take a closer look at some key elements when learning how to listen to the body talk.